 - In the Add funds to this deposit section, find the deposit.

 - Select the Received From ▼ dropdown, and select the customer the deposit was from.

 - Select the Account ▼ dropdown.
 Then select Accounts Receivable.

 Apply the deposit entry as an invoice payment

 Once the Deposit entry is updated, apply it as a credit to the invoice.

-- Under Customers, select Receive Payment.
+- Select Receive Payment.

-- Under Credits, select the Deposit entry, then select Save and Close.
+- Under Credits, select the deposit.